The Alton Towers Dungeon Development

 The Doctor will see you, if you have the heart!

-Another staple of The Dungeons franchise is to retell gruesome tales from the time when the plague ravished the land.
+The next scene is another staple of The Dungeons franchise, where a plague doctor retells gruesome tales from the time when the plague ravished the land.
 And if there is anything more disgusting than the plague itself, it is most certainly the 'cures' that were administered to fight the epidemic.

 Mirror, Mirror on the wall, who's not really there at all!

 The Dungeons are well known to include scenes based on local history and so this final scene will be set in the Witch of Burslem’s haunted cottage.
 It is likely that the story told will be that of Molly Leigh, a local woman who was accused of witchcraft but died before she was tried.
 After her death, it was said that her ghost haunted the local town of Burslem, where she had been accused of turning beer sour through witchcraft.

 Now we know the full line-up of The Dungeon, it looks like the Alton Towers version will not include The Decent, a lift ride that features in other versions of the attraction.
 It still remains to be seen if the motion simulator technology of the Great Glass Elevators, will be used in the new attraction in some other guise however.